parikshanth/Dotnet-Core-Hosted-Console-App/README.md

 From observation, the regular dotnet console applications fail health checks and crash when within docker containers or PCF deployments,

 Using the Microsoft.Extensions.Hosting eliminates this issue and adds a lot of other capabilities like DI and logging and a structured way to add additional background workers as needed within the main application

+The multistage docker file has been added in the project directory to help create the container as well

+` docker build -t hostedconsoleapp:dev . `